code-shoily/elixir-diary-src/content/post/day-1.md

 That's with the guards.
 There are a few things though:

-* Guards know limited functions.
+Firstly, Guards know limited functions.
 Not all functions can be used in guards, no matter how boolean they are.

-* Guards don't throw exceptions.
+Guards don't throw exceptions.
 I had understood it the hard way.
 The following piece of code, for example:

 ```elixir
 defmodule WeirdMath do
     def division_even(a, 0), do: raise ArithmeticError, "Division by zero"